ClusterFights/MunchMan/Level_2_Ducky/md5_impl/README.md

 This directory holds the top level design for the Level 2 Ducky FPGA implementation.

+## Status

+Implementation fails because the design is too big by a factor of two.
+Currently have ~16000 registers and only ~8000 on the fpga.

 ## Block Diagram

 Here is a block diagram of the FPGA architecture.